Skip to content

 The Water Corporation Cost Reality

-Perth's combined water and trade waste charges make water recycling one of the highest-ROI investments you can make for your commercial laundry.
+Perth's combined water and trade waste charges make recycling one of the highest-ROI investments you can make for your commercial laundry.

-Water Corporation Charges (2025)
+Water Corporation Business Charges (2025-26)

-Water supply + trade waste discharge
++ trade waste

-Local Partner Support for Rebates & Incentives
+Local Partner Support for Water-Efficiency Programs

 Stay Ahead of Water Corporation Restrictions